GoogleChrome/web.dev/src/site/content/en/blog/progressively-enhance-your-pwa/index.md

 A strategy for web design that emphasizes core webpage content first, and that then progressively adds more nuanced and technically rigorous layers of presentation and features on top of the content.
-While in 2003, progressive enhancement was about using, at the time, modern CSS features, unobtrusive JavaScript, and even Scalable Vector Graphics, progressive enhancement in 2020 is about using modern browser capabilities.
+While in 2003, progressive enhancement was about using—at the time—modern CSS features, unobtrusive JavaScript, and even Scalable Vector Graphics, progressive enhancement in 2020 is about using modern browser capabilities.

 <figure class="w-figure">